Located in North Port, Florida, Nokido offers quality martial arts instruction in a safe and fun family environment.

 ADULT ADVANCED BJJ

-Our beginner class for anyone age 4 through 10.
-Students learn fundamental techniques that apply to real-world self-defense scenarios.
+Ages 4 through 9.
+Students learn fundamental techniques that apply to real world self-defense scenarios.

-Our advanced class for anyone age 4 through 10.
+Ages 4 through 9.
 Students learn self-defense techniques that build upon the fundamentals learned in the beginner classes.

 What is Nokido Jujitsu?

 no-ki-do (pronounced: no-key-doh) (Japanese) literally translates in English as “of spirit way” which means “the way of the spirit”.

 ju-jit-su (pronounced: joo-jit-soo) (Japanese) – noun – a method developed in Japan of defending oneself without the use of weapons by using the strength and weight of an adversary to disable him.

 While the true origin of Ju-Jitsu/Jiu-Jitsu/Ju-Jutsu is not clear, the practice of Ju-Jitsu methods can be dated before Christ.
 Many different theories exist about Ju-Jitsu originating in India, China, and Japan.
 Japanese Ju-Jitsu grew during the Feudal era of Japan and was expanded by the Samurai Warriors.
 There are hundreds of different Ju-Jitsu styles that have been documented and are practiced even today, one of which is our style of Ju-Jitsu, Nokido Ju-Jitsu.
 Ju-Jitsu has also produced many other styles of Martial Arts including Judo, Aikido, Aikijutsu, Russian Sambo, and Brazilian Jiu-Jitsu.
 Ju-Jitsu, the Samurai’s Martial Art is said to be the father of all Japanese Martial Arts.

 For a more in depth look at the history of Ju-Jitsu check out the article on Wikipedia.